-To better prepare for your brick-and-mortar store for Christmas, you should update the Covid-19 situation on the website for customers to read/view.
-This will help with customer satisfaction and your online reputation if they can find information about Covid-19 on their own terms.
+To better prepare for your brick-and-mortar store for Christmas, you should update the COVID-19 situation on the website for customers to read/view.
+This will help with customer satisfaction and your online reputation if they can find information about COVID-19 on their own terms.
 Consider it a small investment to prevent a bigger expense in the future.

 Provide A Variety Of Payment Options

 Christmas is a time for giving, which means that shoppers will offer you their credit cards.
 Make sure that your store has the options available to accept them all.
-Whether it’s online or by phone, make sure that your customers can make contactless payments!
+Whether online or by phone, make sure your customers can make contactless payments!

 Customers are more likely to come back to your store if they don’t have to wait for the lengthy transaction process.
 So, if possible, make it easy on yourself and let your customers skip some stages by making purchases online or by calling in advance.

 The most important thing about a brick-and-mortar store is customer acquisition.
 Whether you have a physical storefront or you sell products through your website, you must use marketing strategies that will get customers in the door—or onto your website.
 This is especially true during the holiday shopping season.